crbast/elastica-facebook-data/README.md

 Wait 5 minutes and kill command with (ctrl+C) because logstash still watching file changes

-## Where can I found facebook leak data
+## Where can I found facebook leak data?
-Ask me or make som research on google
+Ask me or make some research on google